mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/networked/index.md

 Before you begin using Kommander, you must:

-- Configure a Konvoy cluster using the [Konvoy Install](../../../../konvoy/2.2/choose-infrastructure) instructions.
+- Configure a DKP cluster using the [Konvoy Install](../../../../konvoy/2.2/choose-infrastructure) instructions.
 - Install `cert-manager` prior to installing Kommander.
 (Konvoy does this as part of its install process).
 - Install Kommander before executing any `kommander` commands.
 Ensure you have the version of the CLI that matches the Kommander version you want to install.